 What happens if I accidentally cleaned my soft lens with cleaner meant for rigid gas permeable lenses?

-What happens if I accidentally cleaned my soft lens with cleaner meant for rigid gas permeable lens?
+What happens if I cleaned my soft lens with rigid gas permeable lens solution?

-Do not soak soft contact lenses in solutions meant for rigid, gas-permeable lenses.
-Rigid gas permeable contact solutions are much stronger than solutions meant for soft lenses, and will quickly ruin your soft contacts.
+Do not soak soft contact lenses in solutions meant for rigid gas permeable (RGP) lenses.
+RGP contact solutions are much stronger than soft lens solutions, and will quickly ruin soft contacts.

-If you do accidentally do this, discard the lenses and start with fresh lenses.
-(Most contemporary contacts are only meant for 1 day, or 2- or 4-week use anyway.)
+If you do this, discard the lenses and start with a fresh pair.

 Follow these tips to avoid a contact lens-related injury to your eyes: